 Following the logic from the last paragraph, each statement about something that is one of a kind can be transferred to a statement about another thing that is one of a kind.

-Question: Try to come up with a good example that shows how a statement that demonstrates the isomorphism between singleton sets (I obviously couldn’t).
+Question: Come up with a good example of a statement that demonstrates the isomorphism between singleton sets (I obviously couldn’t).
 Consider that all of people and objects are sharing one and the same universe.

 We said that isomorphic sets aren’t necessarily the same set (although the reverse is true).
 However, it is hard to get away from the notion that being isomorphic means that they are equal or equivalent in some respect.
 For example, all people who are connected by the isomorphic mother/child relationship share some of the same genes.